 There are Christmas markets all over the place.
 The entire city is bathed in Christmas lights, which is nice because we’re averaging 16 hours of a darkness a day, and I need something to help me get out of bed.
 The delicious smells of fresh dough and roasting ham and chestnuts wafting about are a pretty good incentive to go out.
 Even the buskers are getting into the spirit by playing Christmas carols for spare change.

 If you’re visiting Prague in December, you’ll definitely end up at a Christmas market whether you want to or not, because they’re basically unavoidable.
-There are two main markets:
+There are several main markets.

 The Old Town Square Market